eventespresso/event-espresso-core/docs/N--Core-Functionality/dependency-injection-coffeepot.md

 ###Type Hinting for Interfaces and Filters (Aliases)

 > To do Dependency Inversion properly you shouldn't type hint for concrete classes like that, but instead type hint for interfaces.
-How does CoffeePot know what concrete class to use if I'm not specifying that in my type hinting ?
+How does CoffeeShop know what concrete class to use if I'm not specifying that in my type hinting ?

-The third parameter for your **Recipe** allows you to pass an array of class "aliases", that (keeping with the Coffee analogy) we will refer to as **Filters**. **Filters** allow you to specify alternative names that you want **CoffeePot** to recognize as referencing the class your **Recipe** is for.
+The third parameter for your **Recipe** allows you to pass an array of class "aliases", that (keeping with the Coffee analogy) we will refer to as **Filters**. **Filters** allow you to specify alternative names that you want **CoffeeShop** to recognize as referencing the class your **Recipe** is for.

 If you wanted to type hint for an interface that is implemented by ` OtherClass`, you would first need to change your class declaration and constructor for the class injecting it: